CharlesXu-Jingyue/Siapas_ACSetup/README.md

 **Using Conda**

 pyBehavior is built in a Conda environment.
 You can install Conda on your Pi provided by the [Miniforge installer](https://github.com/conda-forge/miniforge).
 Your Pi should operate on the arm64 architecture so make sure to download the [correct installer](https://github.com/conda-forge/miniforge/releases/latest/download/Miniforge3-Linux-aarch64.sh).
 Alternatively, you can install Conda in the command line following the instructions.
 You will be prompted to update your shell profile to automatically initialize conda, and it may be easier to do so.
-You can undo this by running `conda init --reverse $SHELL`.
+You can undo this by running `conda init --reverse`.

 ### Installing ratBerryPi